 “But if we rush into this it could cost some lives.”

 “Sometimes sacrifices have to be made for the greater good.”
 Hal maintained.
 “I take it you don’t like what’s happening right now?”

 “I just think before we get too deep into this we first need know what’s going on over there,” Jason cautioned.

 “I’ll tell you what’s going on,” Hal said authoritatively.
 “Now I’m sure you know that there’s a very important resource in that part of the world, one that fuels industry, the economy, pretty much all of civilization, and we got to have a foothold there if we want to get our share.
 It’s all a matter of survival.”

 “What about the people already living there?”

-“Okay, all kidding aside,” Hal started.
-“Everyone does have a right to an opinion, that’s the American way, but when the shit goes down you don’t want to be caught on the wrong side.”
+“Okay, I see what you’re getting at.
+Everyone has a right to their own opinion, that’s the American way, but when the shit goes down and the battle lines are drawn, you don’t want to be caught on the wrong side.”

-Jason then remembered his plans for the upcoming weekend with Christine and some friends, as well as some people from their new neighborhood.
-Something to look forward to, he thought happily.
+Jason then remembered his plans for the upcoming weekend with Christine, a get together with a couple of old friends and some people from their new neighborhood, and smiled contently.
+Something to look forward to, he thought.

 ©2018 Robert Kirkendall